ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         For expert and professional cable assembly services, [contact Assembly Solutions ](https://www.assembly-solutions.com/contact)today for a specially tailored quote and advice on your project.
 seo:
-  title: "Cable Assembly Manufacturer | Cable Assemblies | Assembly Solutions "
+  title: "Custom Cable Assembly  | Assembly Solutions "
-  description: Assembly Solutions is the UK leading manufacturer of Cable Assembly
+  description: The UK's leading manufacturer of Cable Assembly services and Custom
-    services and custom made Cable Assemblies.
-An award winning company with 98% customer satisfaction reviews.
+    Cable Assembly products.
+An award-winning company with 98% customer satisfaction reviews.
 Contact us today for a quote on your cable assembly requirements.
   og-url: https://www.assembly-solutions.com/cable-assembly
 ---